koiamericas/one-click-hugo-cms/site/content/home.md

     tourism industry.
 We look forward to getting back on our feet in the hopes of welcoming visitors to the Island in the weeks ahead.
-We are confident that with the continuous support of our industry partners, we can build a stronger Puerto Rico
+We are confident that with the continuous support of our industry partners, we can build a stronger Puerto Rico.
   signaturename: Jose Izquierdo
   signatureposition: Executive Director of the Puerto Rico Tourism Company
-  title: Message from the Executive Director.
+  title: Message from the Executive Director
 ---